contain multitudes • by Padma Dorje • established in 2003

 “Oh, right...
 I do have these floaters in my eye, I always forget about them.”

-When this happens at an epistemology class, you star to wonder if that is not some kind of highly theatrical way to illustrate a point, but after a dozen times, you start to realize it’s actually just disorderly rlung!
-This professor always had those automatic reactions to the black dots on his field of vision, and it took him several seconds to remember his own medical condition!
+When this happens for the first time at an epistemology class, you start to wonder if that is not some kind of highly theatrical way to illustrate a point, but after a dozen times, you start to realize it’s actually just disorderly rlung!
+This professor always has those automatic reactions to the black dots on his field of vision, and it alwaus takes him several seconds to remember his own medical condition!

 Žižek can’t stay still for a second.
 He needs to scratch his nose, or the ear, or clean away the sweat from his forehead, or adjust his t-shirt.
 You seldom see such level of afflictive tics on a public speaker.